Battle of Karbala: Battle

-After Husayn's speech, Zuhayr ibn Qayn attempted to dissuade Ibn Sa'd's soldiers from killing Husayn, but in vain.
+After Husayn's speech, Zuhayr ibn al-Qayn attempted to dissuade Ibn Sa'd's soldiers from killing Husayn, but in vain.
 Ibn Sa'd's army fired several volleys of arrows.
 This was followed by duels in which several of Husayn's companions were slain.
 The right wing of the Kufans, led by Amr ibn al-Hajjaj, attacked Husayn's force, but was repulsed.
 Hand-to-hand fighting paused and further volleys of arrows were exchanged.
-Shemr, who commanded the left wing of the Umayyad army, launched an attack, but after losses on both sides he was repulsed.
+Shimr, who commanded the left wing of the Umayyad army, launched an attack, but after losses on both sides he was repulsed.
 This was followed by cavalry attacks.
 Husayn's cavalry resisted fiercely and Ibn Sa'd brought in armoured cavalry and five hundred archers.
 After their horses were wounded by arrows, Husayn's cavalrymen dismounted and fought on foot.

-Since Umayyad forces could approach Husayn's army from the front only, Ibn Sa'd ordered the tents to be burned.
-All except the one which Husayn and his family were using were set on fire.
-Shemr wanted to burn that one too, but was prevented by his companions.
-The plan backfired and flames hindered the Umayyad advance for a while.
+Since the Kufans could approach Husayn's army from the front only, Ibn Sa'd ordered all of the tents, except the one which Husayn and his family were using, to be burned.
+The plan backfired and the flames hindered the Umayyad advance for a while.
 After noon prayers, Husayn's companions were encircled, and almost all of them were killed.
 Husayn's relatives, who had not taken part in the fighting so far, joined the battle.
-Husayn's son Ali Akbar was killed; then Husayn's half-brothers, including Abbas, and the sons of Aqil ibn Abi Talib, Jafar ibn Abi Talib and Hasan ibn Ali were slain.
-The account of Abbas' death is not given in the primary sources, al-Tabari and Baladhuri, but a prominent Shi'a theologian Shaykh Al-Mufid states in his account in Kitab al-Irshad that Abbas went to the river together with Husayn but became separated, was surrounded, and killed.
+Husayn's son Ali al-Akbar was killed; then Husayn's half-brothers, including Abbas, and the sons of Aqil ibn Abi Talib, Ja'far ibn Abi Talib and Hasan ibn Ali were slain.
+The account of Abbas' death is not given in the primary sources, al-Tabari and Baladhuri, but a prominent Shi'a theologian Shaykh al-Mufid states in his account in Kitab al-Irshad that Abbas went to the river together with Husayn but became separated, was surrounded, and killed.
 At some point, a young child of Husayn's, who was sitting on his lap, was hit by an arrow and died.